 This major should be supported by courses in dramatic literature including Shakespeare and Modern Drama or Scandinavian Drama.
-Strongly recommended: courses in movement, dance, art, and media art (cinema, radio, television, video).
+Strongly recommended: courses in movement, dance, art and media art (cinema, radio, television, video).

+Majors must participate in dramatic productions every year.
+Students must maintain an overall 2.0 GPA to have major participation in productions.
+Freshmen planning to major in theatre arts courses should begin with courses 116, 222, 232 and 228.

+Honors Major: Designed to encourage overall excellence as well as outstanding achievement on a specific project of special interest to the student.
+Honors majors must maintain a 3.5 GPA in the major and a 3.0 GPA overall and, as part of their major program, complete a substantial independent project of honors quality (SPC 499).
+Honors candidates should meet with their Departmental Adviser prior to their senior year to develop a proposal for the honors project.

-- Theatre Arts Minor: 5 courses, including 222, 228 or 229, 232, 361 or 362, 366, and 5 production units in the following areas: acting (1 required), technical crew work (2 required), playwriting, direction, design, and theatre management. - Theatre Arts Major For Teaching Licensure: 10 courses: 116, 222, 228, 232, 241 or 343, 350, 360, 361, 362, 366, plus 111, a minor in English, and 10 production units in 3 or more of the following areas: acting (2 required), technical crew work (4 required); playwriting, direction, design, and theatre management. - Theatre Arts Minor For Teaching Licensure: 5 courses: 222, 228 or 229, 232 or 116, 361 or 362, 366, plus 111, and 4 production units in the following areas: acting (1 required), technical crew work (1 required), playwriting, direction, design, and theatre management. - Speech-Theatre Arts Major For Teaching Licensure: 12 courses, 111, 222, 228 or 229, 232 or 116, 241 or 343, 350, 351, 352, 354, 360, 361 or 362, 366, a minor in English, and participation in 2 activities (forensics, theatre, media).
+Theatre Arts Minor: Five courses, including 222, 228 or 229, 232, 361 or 362, 366, and five production units in the following areas: acting (one required), technical crew work (two required), playwriting, direction, design and theatre management.

+Theatre History and Criticism Minor: Five courses: 222, 325, 361, 362 and 366.

+Theatre Arts Major for Teaching Licensure: 10 courses: 116, 222, 228, 232, 241 or 343, 350, 360, 361, 362, 366, plus 111, a minor in English, and 10 production units in three or more of the following areas: acting (two required), technical crew work (four required), playwriting, direction, design and theatre management.

+Theatre Arts Minor for Teaching Licensure: Five courses: 222, 228 or 229, 232 or 116, 361 or 362, 366, plus 111, and four production units in the following areas: acting (one required), technical crew work (one required), playwriting, direction, design and theatre management.

+Speech-Theatre Arts Major for Teaching Licensure: 12 courses, 111, 222, 228 or 229, 232 or 116, 241 or 343, 350, 351, 352, 354, 360, 361 or 362, 366, a minor in English and participation in two activities (forensics, theatre, media).

-116 Creative Dramatics
+116 Creative Drama

-A study of various forms of dramatic play by activity, reading, observation, and discussion.
+A study of various forms of dramatic movement, pantomime and play through activity, reading, observation and discussion.
 Emphasis on improvisational techniques and active participation.
-Development of dramatic pieces from written, verbal, visual, and audible sources.
+Development of dramatic pieces from written, verbal, visual and audible sources.
+Some fundamentals of acting are introduced.